-Candidates produce a portfolio of up to four sheets (eight sides, maximum size A2) and a final outcome (130 guided hours)
+Candidates produce a portfolio of up to four sheets (eight sides, maximum size A2) and a final outcome (maximum size A2) (130 guided hours)

-66 We aspire to offer the highest qualify learning by creating an education system tailored to the individual needs of every child.
+We aspire to offer the highest quality learning by creating an education system tailored to the individual needs of every child.

 Most of all, we inspire all of our students to Be Ambitious.